 Said Creek Outfitters

-Offering morning and evening rides throughout the summer and early fall.
-All are breathtaking and offer you a slice of the real west.
+Offering morning and evening ALL YEAR ROUND.
+All are breathtaking and offer you a true view of the true West.

 Beginner to Advanced

 Two hour rides are for beginner to advanced riders.
 They require basic horsemanship abilities, as well as the ability to ride up and down inclines.
 The pace is set at a leisurely walk.